Eating Disorders in Athletes: When Performance and Health Collide

 But true strength includes knowing when to get support.

-If you are struggling with food, body image, weight pressure, RED-S symptoms, or performance-related eating concerns, Ezer Psychotherapy, PLLC offers specialized, compassionate, evidence-based outpatient care designed for athletes.
+If you are struggling with food, body image, weight pressure, REDs symptoms, or performance-related eating concerns, Ezer Psychotherapy, PLLC offers specialized, compassionate, evidence-based outpatient care designed for athletes.

 You can pursue excellence without sacrificing your health.